bartlomein/solidity-call-explorer/README.md

 ## Analysis

-### Design Decisions
+## Design Decisions, Trade-offs, Potential Optimizations, and Short-cuts

 This is an application to be able to view transaction call and event data for a particular transaction.

 #### Tech Stack

-Next.js 15
-React 18
-TypeScript
-Tailwind CSS
-Ethers.js
-Jest
-React Testing Library
-shadcn/ui components

-I have chosen the above tech stack as it is easy to use, read and work with.

-- NextJS was chosen as even though I did not do any server side rendering, the next step of this SPA would be to make each transaction hash into a route and handle server side calling on a route by route basis.
+- Next.js 15: Chosen for its ease of use and the potential to extend the application to server-side rendering in the future.
+Although the current implementation is a Single Page Application (SPA), Next.js provides the flexibility to transition to server-side rendering.

+- React 18: Provides a robust framework for building the user interface.

+- TypeScript: Ensures type safety and improves code quality.

-- Tailwind is very easy to work with and read.
+- Tailwind CSS: Chosen for its utility-first approach, making it easy to style components.

-- Ethers is smaller than Web3 js and is easier to work with.
+- Ethers.js: Preferred over Web3.js due to its smaller size and ease of use.

-- Jest and React testing library are the standard when it comes to testing.
+- Jest and React Testing Library: Standard tools for testing React applications.

-- Shadcn/ui components allow for a quick install and customizability as you only install what you need and have the codebase on disk ready to be changed to suit your needs.
+- shadcn/ui components: Allows for quick installation and customization, as only the necessary components are installed and can be modified as needed.

 ### Trade offs

-As written above, one of the biggest trade offs is client side vs server side. as this is just a SPA as noted in the assignement notes, I went with a client side implementation.

-To grow this application and make it a truly server side application, Once a user would search for a transaction, and the tx hash was correct, I would route to /transaction/[hash].
-That way I could do the quering of data server-side giving a few benefits such as obfuscating API keys and faster paint times.
+Client-side Implementation: The current implementation is entirely client-side, which simplifies the initial development and deployment.
+However, this approach exposes API keys and may result in slower initial load times due to client-side data fetching.

+Server-side Potential: Transitioning to a server-side implementation would provide several benefits, including obfuscating API keys and improving performance by reducing the time to first paint.
+This would involve routing to /transaction/[hash] and performing data fetching server-side.

 ### Potential optimizations

-Biggest optimization would be to not delay event ABI call look up.
-As I am delaying to go around rate limits, the events come in later because of the delays.

-Splitting to a server-side page based application would also code split per page.
-As there would now by 2 pages, some of the code would be split and server to the client as needed.
+Event ABI Call Look-up: Currently, event ABI look-ups are delayed to avoid rate limits, which results in slower event data retrieval.
+Optimizing this process could significantly improve the user experience.

+Code Splitting: By transitioning to a server-side page-based application, code splitting could be implemented.
+This would reduce the initial load time by serving only the necessary code for each page.

 ### Short cuts

-When I first started working on this application, I did not have access to trace call data.
-I figured out that I can get the logs, get the needed ABI and decode it to get more data.
-However I could not figure out how to match them to the corresponding calls.
-I wanted to ship this first as I continue to research how to connect them.
+Trace Call Data: Initially, there was no access to trace call data.
+The solution involved fetching logs, obtaining the necessary ABI, and decoding the data.
+However, matching the logs to the corresponding calls was not fully resolved.
+This approach was taken to ship the initial version while continuing to research a more robust solution.

-As this is mostly a desktop first application, I did some quick mobile styling but it could use more work there as a fast follow.
+Mobile Styling: The application is primarily designed for desktop use.
+Some quick mobile styling was implemented, but it requires further refinement to provide a better mobile experience.